diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ### Numeric RDD Operations
 Spark provides several descriptive statistics operations on RDDs containing numeric data.
 These are in addition to the more complex statistical and machine learning methods we will describe later in Chapter 11.

-Spark’s numeric operations are implemented with a streaming algorithm that allows for building up our model one element at a time.
+Spark’s numeric operations are implemented with `a streaming algorithm that allows for building up our model one element at a time`.
 The descriptive statistics are `all computed in a single pass over the data and returned as a StatsCounter object by calling stats()`.
 Table 6-2 lists the methods available on the StatsCounter object.

 **Table 6-2.
 Summary statistics available from StatsCounter**